Sneaky721/Snake-Game-RaspberryPi4/README.md

 This code implements a simple Snake game using the Sense HAT library on a Raspberry Pi.
 The snake moves around the 8x8 LED matrix, grows by eating food, and ends the game if it collides with itself.

 Requirements
-Sense HAT installed and connected to your Raspberry Pi.
+Sense HAT is installed and connected to your Raspberry Pi.
 Python 3.x installed with the sense_hat library.

 Gameplay
-The snake is controlled by the joystick on the Sense HAT.
-The snake moves continuously in the last input direction.
+The joystick on the Sense HAT controls the snake, which moves continuously in the last input direction.

 Objective: Eat the red food to grow.
 Avoid colliding with your own body.
 Game Over: If the snake collides with itself or goes out of bounds.